 Types of Topps Chrome Refractors—Waves, and Pulsars & More!

-So, let’s jump in and take a look, mostly with visual examples to help you identify the sparkle and shine bursting from your card boxes and binders.
+So, let’s jump in and take a look at a few visual examples to help you identify that sparkle and shine bursting from your card boxes and binders.

 We will start from traditional and move towards completely bonkers.